gravity-nip/gravity-nip.github.io/_pages/research.md

 # Research

 <b> Theoretical physics.
 Astrophysics.
-Geometry.</b> <br> The common thread connecting the three is our modern theory of gravity: Einstein's general relativity.
+Geometry.</b> <br> The common thread connecting these three themes is our modern theory of gravity: Einstein's general relativity.

 Our group's broad goal is to explore and better understand all aspects of gravity, to gain insight and develop perspectives on its interesting features and its many peculiar effects, and to find and fill-in the gaps in our knowledge that continue to exist.
 This requires continued sharpening of a number of conceptual, mathematical, and numerical tools.
 Listed below are interconnected topics that endure as objects of our excitement and fascination.